jeju5/management/cs/aws/aws_developer.md

       * Maintains full capacity during the deployment.
       * Creats a fresh group of instances in their autoscaling group -> Health Check Pass -> Move to new group -> Terminate old group
       * Update Fail -> To roll back, delete new instance and autoscaling group.

+    * EB performs in-place deployment by default but you can also do blue/green

   * Configuring EBS
     * You can have configuration file